AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 # Content Fragment Models {#content-fragment-models}

+>[!CAUTION]
+>
+>The AEM GraphQL API, for Content Fragment Delivery, will be released in early 2021.
+>
+>The related documentation is already available for preview purposes.

 Content Fragment Models define the structure of content for your [content fragments](/help/assets/content-fragments/content-fragments.md).

 To use Content Fragment Models you: